swcarpentry/r-novice-inflammation/_episodes/15-supp-loops-in-depth.md

 ~~~
    user  system elapsed
-  0.054   0.000   0.055
+  0.072   0.003   0.094
 ~~~
 {: .output}

-In this small example there is little difference in the compute time of `analyze2` and `analyze3`.
+In this simple example there is little difference in the compute time of `analyze2` and `analyze3`.
 This is because we are only iterating over 12 files and hence we only incur 12 copy/grow operations.
 If we were doing this over more files or the data objects we were growing were larger, the penalty for copying/growing would be much larger.